• Skip to main content

 Tips:

 • When I first made this recipe, I had not thought about stocking up on seafood stock…it just did not seem practical at the time.
 Most of the recipes online say to use the shells of the shrimp to make your own stock, but that is pretty difficult when they are frozen to the shrimp!
 I decided to use a mixture of chicken broth and vegetable broth and it was FINE.
-I can’t emphasize enough the importance of not sticking to a recipe and using the ingredients that you have to make it work.
+I can’t emphasize enough the importance of using the ingredients that you have to make it work.

 • The starch from the potatoes should help to thicken your chowder, but if you find it too liquidy, ladle some of the broth to a new bowl and add 2 tbsp of flour to it.
 Whisk until there are no flour clumps, and add it back to the chowder pot.